-What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product Carbon - Carbon Intensity Scope 1&2 represents the company's most recently reported or estimated Scope 1 + Scope 2 greenhouse gas sions normalized by sales, which allows for comparison between companies of different sizes.
-Overall UNGC Compliance Status on er % Issuers within the portfolio identified as having a credible transition strategy in accordance with expertment Manager's proprietary methodology or it meets the Investment Managers alternative criteria angagement or ESG Rating ESG Exclusionary screens - see "What are the binding elements of the transition to select the investments to attain each of the environmental or social characteristics of the transition of the exclusions." • What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+( What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product Carbon - Carbon Intensity Scope 1&2 represents the company's most recently reported or estimated Scope 1 + Scope 2 greenhouse gas sions normalized by sales, which allows for comparison between companies of different sizes. • Overall UNGC Compliance Status on e nves % Issuers within the portfolio identified as having a credible transition strategy in accordance with investment Manager's proprietary methodology or it meets the Investment Managers alternative criteria ingagement or ESG Rating ESG Exclusionary screens - see "What are the binding elements of the extment strategy used to select the investments to attain each of the environmental or social characteristics noted by this financial product?" below for details on the exclusions. • What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
 Not applicable • How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?
-Not applicable How have the indicators for adverse impacts on sustainability factors been taken into account?
-Not applicable How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+Not applicable -- How have the indicators for adverse impacts on sustainability factors been taken into account?
+Not applicable

+How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
 Details: